A little bit about me

-I am a fully qualified humanistic and integrative counsellor and psychotherapist based in Nottingham, and have been working in the field of mental health wellbeing for the last five years.
+I am a fully qualified humanistic and integrative counsellor and psychotherapist based in Nottingham, and have been working in the field of mental health wellbeing for the last six years.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) adhering to their guidelines, and am committed to 'continued professional development'.
 As part of my training, I undertook three years of personal therapy to understand the process first hand and to gain greater awareness and understanding of myself in order to help my clients better.

 A humanistic and integrative approach